 Today's Homeowner looks at dozens of datapoints on moving companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Cost can be a big concern when it comes to moving.
-The usual amount one might expect to spend hourly for movers in Columbus is:
+Cost is a common concern when thinking about moving.
+The typical amount you can expect to spend hourly for movers in Columbus is:

-We've determined the top mover in your area to be Mcconnell Brothers Transfer & Storage.
+Today's Homeowner has found the top mover in your area to be Two Men and a Truck.

 We use multiple different criteria to determine which movers in Columbus are the best ones.
 They include: